 Kerri Twigg, Linda Tuerk, J.T.
 O’Donnell, Hilary Hyser, Erin Ewart, Lauren McDonald, Liz Ryan, Destiny Lalane, Suzanne Lucas, Steven Hatch

 Who’s missing from this list?

 Who have you found most helpful in your job search?
 Who makes your LinkedIn newsfeed worth reading every day?
-Nominate your favorites in the comments below or (where else?) on LinkedIn.
+Nominate your favorites in the comments below.